mosaicml/composer/docs/source/loggers/tensorboard_logger.md

  If you are viewing or accessing you logs locally, choose this path wisely and remember it!
 Also make sure to use this same value for `log_dir` for any future runs (so all your runs can be visualized together!)

- If you will be using S3 to save your logs then the exact path you choose is not as important.
+ If you will be using S3 to save your logs then the exact path you choose is not as important, as your logs will automatically be saved to a directory called `tensorboard_logs` inside of your bucket.

  Once we have our TensorboardLogger, we just need to add it to our Trainer and then we'll be good to go.
 Below is an example of training MNIST with Tensorboard Logging: